 Back to SMB, the M and the S are now in play for us.
 No one is going to claim that we dominate the S space, but we’re there and growing.

 Our developer program is now kicking into high gear.
 The key is skills and skills development.
 We are cultivating the open standards/systems skill sets in the colleges and universities around the world.
 Companies are implementing LAMP standard applications/software and need folks that can make it happen.
-We’re helping to cultivate this. developerWorks now cross pollenates with the Rational tools for developers, another arrow in the quiver.
+We’re helping to cultivate this. developerWorks now cross-pollinates with the Rational tools for developers, another arrow in the quiver.
 Count Glucode as another arrow.

 Some say that a change in big companies is like turning an aircraft carrier, a big process.
-But after the turn, your facing into the wind and ready to launch your aircraft for attack or defense.
+But after the turn, your face into the wind and ready to launch your aircraft for attack or defense.

 Live long and prosper.